hannahakhtar/project-1/README.md

 ## Overview

-For the first project on the Software Engineering Immersive at General Assembly, I was tasked with building an arcade game within seven days.
-We were to apply the knowldege amassed over our first three weeks in order to do this.
+For the first project on the Software Engineering Immersive at General Assembly, I was tasked with building an arcade game in seven days, applying the knowldege amassed over our first three weeks to do this.

-The game was deloyed via GitHub Pages and is currently available to played on desktop with a keyboard.
+The game was deloyed via GitHub Pages and is currently available to be played on a desktop with a keyboard.

 [Play the game here!](https://hannahakhtar.github.io/project-1/)